mixtapejaxson/ChatTweak/README.md

 ![Node CI badge](https://github.com/mixtapejaxson/ChatTweak/actions/workflows/node.js.yml/badge.svg)

 > [!IMPORTANT]
-> ChatTweak is an independent userscript and is **NOT affiliated with, sponsored by, or endorsed by ANY companies this website lists, in any way**.
+> ChatTweak is an independent userscript and is **NOT affiliated with, sponsored by, or endorsed by ANY companies this project lists, in any way**.
 The use of any copyright protected terms or marks in this extension is for descriptive and derivative purposes only and does not imply any association with these companies.
 All trademarks and brand names are the property of their respective owners.

 Screenshot Freely, Save Media, Bypass Presence Detection and more!